Consular Report of Birth Abroad of a Citizen of the United States of America (CRBA)

 Evidence of the termination of any prior marriage of either parent (original divorce documents or original death certificates).

 Evidence of the U. S. citizen parent’s physical presence in the United States prior to the child’s birth.
-For children born to one U. S. citizen parent and to one non – U. S. citizen parent, the U.S. citizen parent must demonstrate a total of 5 years of physical presence in the U.S., with at least 2 of the 5 years occurring after the parent reached the age of 14 years old (exceptions may apply).
+For children born to one U. S. citizen parent and to one non – U. S. citizen parent, the U.S. citizen parent must demonstrate a total of 5 years of physical presence in the U.S., with at least 2 of the 5 years occurring after the parent reached the age of 14 years old.
 All years of physical presence must have occurred prior to the birth of the child.
 The consular officer may require additional documentation.

 Submit documents to provide evidence such as: